Marmalade

 So I put Beauty in my bed, made her oh-so-comfy, and went to sleep…kind of.
 Within the first half hour, Beauty was off my bed, and pacing the bedroom.
 Looking at the other 4 dog beds, and then just staring at Marm.
 I’m a very light sleeper, and she made sure I was aware of every single stare.
 That went on ALL NIGHT LONG.

-We were all glad when the new damarmchairby arrived.
+We were all glad when the new day arrived.
 That night about 6:30 pm I realized I had not seen Beauty in a while.
 I called her name, and she didn’t come running.
 I went out and checked the Guest House thinking I may have closed her in there by mistake.
 I checked the car to make sure she hadn’t stayed in the car.
 I walked around my 2.5 acres – but no Beauty.
 Panic started to set in.
 She’s no spring chicken anymore, and who knows what kind of hurt she could be in.
 But before panic became full-blown, I walked into my bedroom.
 And there was Beauty in THE CHAIR.

 There was NO WAY she was leaving that chair and not getting it to sleep in that night.
 Who knows how long she’d been in that chair during that afternoon making sure that Marm couldn’t claim it.
 I stood there shaking my head and laughing.
 Ahhh, the things they tell you….my silly girls.
 Someday I will claim my chair back.